OfficeDev/office-js-docs-pr/docs/includes/register-sso-add-in-aad-v2-include.md

+##Register your add-in
-1. Browse to the [App registrations - Microsoft Azure](https://go.microsoft.com/fwlink/?linkid=2083908) page to register your add-in.
+1. Browse to the [App registrations - Microsoft Azure](https://go.microsoft.com/fwlink/?linkid=2083908) page.

 1. Sign in with the ***admin*** credentials to your Microsoft 365 tenancy.
 For example, MyName@contoso.onmicrosoft.com.